-Memory of Nations Sites is a smartphone app, launched in 2013, which serves as an interactive guide to sites connected with events from the 20th century.
-The application finds your location and shows you a map of all the “sites of memory” in the vicinity.
-The application allows these places to speak out to, literally.
-They speak in the words of the people who experienced it all first hand.
-In July 2016 we started a competition called Routes of Memory.
-Fans of hiking, cycling, and history can travel through eleven routes in nine regions of the Czech Republic, which follow the most interesting historical phenomena or events of the given region.
+Memory of Nations Sites is a smartphone app launched in 2013.
+It serves as an interactive guide to historical sites linked to important events of the 20th century.
+The app accesses your location and shows you a map of all the “sites of memory” which surround you at that very moment.
+The application allows these places to speak to you – literally.
+It speaks in the words of the people who experienced it all first hand by playing recordings of testimonies, connected with a specific GPS location where they originally took place.
+In July 2016, we started a competition called Routes of Memory.
+Fans of hiking, cycling, and history can travel through eleven routes in nine regions of the Czech Republic which follow the most interesting historical events of the given region.

 We Didn’t Give Up